 The Center for Advanced Polymers, Fibers & Coatings has a single goal: to develop materials and plastic replacements that completely break down and return to nature when discarded, either in soil, water, or marine environments.
-The Center for Advanced Polymers, Fibers and Coatings is led by Jason Locklin, co-director of the New Materials Institute and an associate professor of chemistry and engineering.
+The Center for Advanced Polymers, Fibers and Coatings is led by Jason Locklin, director of the New Materials Institute, a professor of chemistry and engineering, and a Distinguished Faculty Scholar in the UGA College of Engineering.

 Polymers, fibers and coatings — the foundational materials used to manufacture products and product packaging — are in the midst of a transformative revolution, as businesses worldwide respond to the global demand for greater sustainability in manufactured products and product packaging.